 Your current results show that you have a moderate level of focus.
 Sometimes you get distracted and barely finish your assignments on time.
 You can increase your level of focus and improve your chances of success at school, in your career and in your personal life.
-Follow the recommendations below as think would work best for you
+Follow the recommendations below as a start